Skip to content

 Reading Placement Test

-You took the reading placement test at Elgin Community College (ECC) and did not place it into RDG090, the college's lowest-level developmental reading course.
+You took the reading placement test at Elgin Community College (ECC) and did not place into RDG090, the college's lowest-level developmental reading course.
 What do you do now?

-I was hurrying to complete the test, and did not take enough time.
+I was hurrying to complete the test and did not take enough time.

 What to do: